khendersonPC/readme/Develop/readme.md

 test instructions

 ## License
-This project is covered under a MIT license.
+This project is covered under a Apache-2.0 license.

 ## Questions
 This is my [GitHub Profile](https://github.com/khendersonPC/) to check out my other repos.